Transforming lives with developmental therapy

 • Academic skills (reading, spelling, math’s, sentence reading comprehension)

 • Sensory processing (this refers to how the brain registers, interprets and uses information from the sensory systems; these include sight, hearing, touch, smell, body awareness and balance)

-A therapist will use their professional judgement to identify the specific tests to use, dependent on a child’s abilities, presenting difficulties and their parents’/carers’ main concerns.
-Upon completion of the assessment parents/carers are given a full verbal explanation of the test results and how this may be impacting upon their child’s development.
+A therapist will use their professional judgement to identify the specific tests to use, dependent on a young person’s abilities, presenting difficulties and their parents’/carers’ main concerns.
+Upon completion of the assessment parents/carers are given a full verbal explanation of the test results and how this may be impacting upon their child or young adult’s development.

-We also look at sensory processing to assess whether a child is typical, under responsive or over responsive.
-If required, the therapist will then put together a sensory programme that suits the family and address the child’s difficulties.
+We also look at sensory processing to assess whether they are typical, under responsive or over responsive.
+If required, the therapist will then put together a sensory programme that suits the family and address the young person’s difficulties.

 Individualised developmental therapy programme

-After an assessment, the therapists meet to discuss each case; this way every child is getting as much knowledge and experience across disciplines that bibic can offer.
-An extensive therapy programme is then put together for the child to address their needs and parents/carers are provided with a detailed therapeutic programme for implementation at home and school to support their child with the difficulties identified during assessment.
+After an assessment, the therapists meet to discuss each case; this way every young person is getting as much knowledge and experience across disciplines that bibic can offer.
+An extensive therapy programme is then put together to address their needs and parents/carers are provided with a detailed therapeutic programme for implementation at home and school to support their child or young adult with the difficulties identified during assessment.

-Results are included in a comprehensive report following the assessment which clearly identify the developmental levels a child has reached.
+Results are included in a comprehensive report following the assessment which clearly identify the developmental levels they have reached.
 The therapist will also give a full verbal explanation of the results during the assessment.

-In this plan strategies and interventions are detailed that are needed to support the child.
+In this plan strategies and interventions are detailed that are needed to support the young person.
 These strategies fit into the following categories:

 • Sensory processing interventions